Skip to content

 Register Moonbeam Assets on Another Chain

-In order to enable cross-chain transfers of Moonbeam assets, including Moonbeam native assets (GLMR, MOVR, DEV) and local XC-20s (XCM-enabled ERC-20s) deployed on Moonbeam, between Moonbeam and another chain, you'll need to register the assets on the other chain.
+To enable cross-chain transfers of Moonbeam assets, including Moonbeam native assets (GLMR, MOVR, DEV) and local XC-20s (XCM-enabled ERC-20s) deployed on Moonbeam, between Moonbeam and another chain, you'll need to register the assets on the other chain.
 Since each chain stores cross-chain assets differently, the exact steps to register Moonbeam assets on another chain will vary depending on the chain.
 At the very least, you'll need to know the metadata and the multilocation of the assets on Moonbeam.

 There are additional steps aside from asset registration that will need to be taken to enable cross-chain integration with Moonbeam.
 For more information, please refer to the Establishing an XC Integration with Moonbeam guide.